cloudevents/sdk-java/docs/spring.md

 [![Javadocs](http://www.javadoc.io/badge/io.cloudevents/cloudevents-spring.svg?color=green)](http://www.javadoc.io/doc/io.cloudevents/cloudevents-spring)

-This module provides the integration of `CloudEvent` with different Spring APIs, like MVC, WebFlux and Messaging
+This module provides the integration of `CloudEvent` with different Spring APIs, like MVC, WebFlux, RSocket and Messaging

 For Maven based projects, use the following dependency: